xmos/lib_gpio/doc/rst/lib_gpio.rst

 Output GPIO components are instantiated as parallel tasks that run in a ``par`` statement.
-These components connect to the hardware ports of the xCORE device.
+These components connect to the hardware ports of the `xcore` device.
 The application can connect via an interface connection using an array of the ``output_gpio_if`` interface type like in :ref:`output_gpio_task_diag`.